FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/application-operators/2-accessing-cmm.md

 To perform monitoring tasks, you must use one of the Web browsers supported by CMM:

-- Google Chrome 63.
+- Google Chrome 90.
-- Microsoft Internet Explorer 11.0 (with Compatibility View disabled)
-- Mozilla Firefox 57.
+- Mozilla Firefox 58.